gt4cap/extraction/howtodias.md

 pip3 install python_on_whales
 ```

 The script ```pow_extract_s2.py``` runs the Sentinel-2 L2A extraction in a series of 3 stack deployments.
 The script checks the database for 'ingested' candidates at regular intervals and removes the relevant stack when exhausted.
-For successive runs, it will set the 'extracted' candidates to 'ingested' are starts the next stack.
+For successive runs, it will set the 'extracted' candidates to 'ingested' and starts the next stack.

 Run as a background process (so you can log out of the VM):